The man and the machine who actually rule Egypt.

 Then, approximately 18 months later, on 30 June 2012, Mohammed Morsi became the first ever democratically elected President in the history of Egypt.
 And exactly one year after that, on 30 June 2013, he also found himself being removed from power.
 Ironically, in a similar fashion to how his predecessor Hosni Mubarak was driven from power, Morsi's removal was also spurred on by large-scale public demonstrations.

 Since the ousting of Morsi, Egypt has now seen more than five continuous weeks of massive public demonstrations and sit-ins from both supporters and opponents of ousted former president Mohammed Morsi.
 And why shouldn't we expect this to have happened and to continue?
-A precedence has now been set in Egypt that if enough people gather on the streets, their demands will be met; democracy will be served.
+A precedence has now been set in Egypt that if enough people gather on the streets, their demands will be met; democracy

 The masses gathered; Mubarak was deposed.
 The masses gathered again; Morsi was ousted.
 The masses continue to gather; yet what will happen next is yet to be determined.